smart-data-lake/smart-data-lake/presentation/lecture_notes.md

   }
 ````
 SDLB automatically caches all DataFrames of DataObjects.
-If spark you would write `dataFrame2.cache`
+In spark you would write `dataFrame2.cache`
 Therefore, if Action A2 has to be re-run, it will be able to start from object2.
 However it will still keep the original Spark-Execution DAG, go over it and then realize that some steps are already cached.
 When chaining lots of transformations together, Spark's Execution DAG can get very large and this can cause performance issue and weird bugs.